snowplow/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/ui/index.md

 #### Updating existing Data Products following the release of Source Applications

-Data Products created prior to the release of [Source Applications](../../organize-data-sources-with-source-applications/index.md) will need to be updated to assign Source Applications in which the events will be tracked on.
+Data Products created prior to the release of [Source Applications](../../organize-data-sources-with-source-applications/index.md) in September 2024 will need to be updated to assign Source Applications in which the events will be tracked on.
 The selected Source Applications will add the relevant application IDs to each of the event specifications in the data product.

 ![Updating existing Data Products](images/edit-existing-data-product.png)